Skip to content

 Can I Attend Part Time or Take a Break If I Need To?

 If you find you need to pause your master's studies altogether due to work, health, or family considerations, it can sometimes be easier to do so in an online program than one based on campus.
 Flexibility is one of the core benefits of online learning after all, so it's more common for students to move at their own pace.
-At SE, it's easy to pick up where you left off.
+At SOSU, it's easy to pick up where you left off.
 Courses in the online M.Ed. in Special Education – Administration and online M.Ed. in Special Education – Challenging Behaviors programs start six times a year, so you'll never have to wait long to get back to your degree.

 How Can I Tell If Online Courses Are Right for Me?